bling/fzf.el/README.md

 frame, or dark background window frame).
 See the `fzf/args` defcustom to modify the colors or use black and white.

+## Windows Support

+On UNIX, fzf integration leverages the term.el package, which in turn leverages pty's and Windows doesn't have a pseudo terminal concept.
+On Windows, processes communicate via pipes, so the path that fzf.el took on UNIX will not work on Windows.
+Therefore, on Windows we open an external cmd.exe to run fzf there and use temporary files to get the result back to Emacs.

 # license

 GPL3